Washburn High School: Demographics

-31% of the students were eligible for free or reduced cost lunch.
+About 40% of the students are eligible for educational benefits (formerly free or reduced cost lunch).
 This is a Title I school.

 Staff

-Emily Lilja Palmer, formerly of Sanford Middle School, was named the principal on July 2, 2018.
+Dr. Emily Lilja Palmer was named the principal of Washburn in 2018 after 5 years as principal of Sanford Middle School.

-During the 2020–21 school year, Washburn employed 139 staff members, of whom 81 were teachers.
-The student to teacher ratio was 20:1, with an October 1 student count of 1,689.
+During the 2024-25 school year, Washburn employed 132 staff members, of whom 80 were teachers.
+The student to teacher ratio was 20:1, with an October 1 student count of 1,582.